dharc-org/chad-ap/object/development/04/informal-competency-questions.md

 CQ_4.1

 ### Question
-Return all `cultural resources` and both the beginning and the end time of the `time interval` of their `conception events`
+What are the cultural resources and the time spans of their conception events?

 ### Expected outcome
 List of triples: `cultural resource`, `beginning label`, `end label`